Czechoslovak People's Army: Transition to Communist rule

 On 25 May 1945 the Provisional organization of the Czechoslovak armed forces was approved, according to which there was a reorganization of the Czechoslovak army.
 Soldiers who had fought against Nazism on all fronts of World War II gradually returned.
 The territory of Czechoslovakia was divided into four military areas in which emerged gradually over 16 infantry divisions, which complemented the Tank Corps and Artillery Division.
 The Czechoslovak I Corps which had served under Soviet control became the 1st Czechoslovak Army, before becoming the 1st Military Area.
 Initial optimism about the plans to rebuild the army was replaced by disillusionment, stemming from a broken post-war economy and the lack of human and material resources.
 The Czechoslovak Army after the war was commissioned to expel Germans and Hungarians, and was also involved in helping the national economy.
 In addition, units of the National Security Corps participated in the fighting against the Organisation of Ukrainian Nationalists.

 After 1948, when the Communist Party of Czechoslovakia took power, there were significant changes in the military.
 More than half of the officers began to experience persecution as well as soldiers, and many were forced to leave.
 The political processes focused mainly on soldiers who fought in World War II in Western Europe, but paradoxically there was also persecution of soldiers fighting the war on the Eastern Front.
 The army came fully under the power of the Communist Party and in 1950 there was a major reorganization of the Soviet model, and the military areas were disbanded.
 In 1951 there was signed between Czechoslovakia and the Soviet Union the Agreement on the manner and terms of settlement for the supplied equipment and material provided by the USSR loan of almost 44 million rubles for the purchase of military equipment, especially aircraft and radars.
 There has been an increase in proliferation and increasing the number of servicemen of the army, which since 1953 reached over 300,000.

 The final Report of the Commission of Inquiry of the Federal Assembly for clarification of events of 17 November 1989 characterized the Czechoslovak People's Army as follows: "... the Czechoslovak Army, next to the SNB (the people's police force) and LM (the paramilitary workers militia), was understood as one of the direct power tools designed for control over society and for the immediate management of internal political problems; the Communist Party by means of a vast staff of the Main Political Administration (HPS) of ČSLA penetrated as far as into the lowest units and in this way virtually ensured its absolute influence on the Army."
 During the Velvet Revolution, Communist Minister of National Defence Milán Václavík proposed to use the army against demonstrators, but his suggestion was not heeded.

 Components

-The ČSLA was composed of Ground Forces, Air Forces and Air Defence Forces, under the direction of the General Staff.
+The ČSLA was composed of Ground Forces, Air Forces and Air Defence Forces and Border Guard under the direction of the General Staff.